 config.yml that contains a list of packages and configuration settings that you want to apply to your environment.
 As an example you can have a look at the

-default.config.yml in the root of the folder which contains a list of packages and configurations, as shown below:
+default.config.yml at the root of the folder which contains a list of packages and configurations, as shown below:

 --- downloads: ~/.ansible-downloads/ configure_dotfiles: true configure_terminal: true configure_osx: true configure_sudoers: false sudoers_custom_config: '' # Example: # sudoers_custom_config: | # # Allow users in admin group to use sudo with no password. # %admin ALL=(ALL) NOPASSWD: ALL dotfiles_repo: https://github.com/geerlingguy/dotfiles.git dotfiles_repo_accept_hostkey: true dotfiles_repo_local_destination: ~/Development/GitHub/dotfiles dotfiles_files: - .zshrc - .gitignore - .inputrc - .osx - .vimrc homebrew_installed_packages: # - ansible # Installed via Pip. - autoconf - bash-completion - doxygen - gettext - gifsicle - git - github/gh/gh - go - gpg - httpie - iperf - libevent - sqlite - mcrypt - nmap - node - nvm - php - ssh-copy-id - cowsay - readline - openssl - pv - wget - wrk homebrew_taps: - homebrew/core - homebrew/cask homebrew_cask_appdir: /Applications homebrew_cask_apps: - chromedriver - docker - dropbox - firefox - google-chrome - handbrake - licecap - sequel-pro - slack - sublime-text - transmit - vagrant # See `geerlingguy.mas` role documentation for usage instructions. mas_installed_apps: mas_email: '' mas_password: '' osx_script: '~/.osx --no-restart' # Install packages from other package managers. # Note: You are responsible for making sure the required package managers are # installed, eg. through homebrew. composer_packages: # - name: drush # state: present # present/absent, default: present # version: "^8.1" # default: N/A gem_packages: # - name: bundler # state: present # present/absent/latest, default: present # version: "~> 1.15.1" # default: N/A npm_packages: # - name: webpack # state: present # present/absent/latest, default: present # version: "^2.6" # default: N/A pip_packages: # - name: mkdocs # state: present # present/absent/latest, default: present # version: "0.16.3" # default: N/A # Glob pattern to ansible task files to run after all other tasks are finished. post_provision_tasks: